Hi there! Meet Team Gramarye….

-Don’s professional experience has been an extensive voyage into the world of advanced interactive media.
-He’s spent most of his career on the front lines of the new media space working with emerging technologies in Interactive TV, mobile devices, video distribution, and broadband Web applications.
-In Don’s eleven years of creative design and implementation, his work has focused on creating forward thinking applications that aid large media companies in their pursuit of the future of media often targeting multi-screen experiences.
+Don Dudenhoeffer’s (he/him) professional experience has been an extensive voyage into the world of advanced interactive media.
+He’s spent most of his career on the front lines of the new media space working with emerging technologies in Interactive TV, mobile devices, video distribution, and e-commerce applications.
+In Don’s 20 years of creative design and implementation, his work has focused on creating forward thinking applications that aid large media companies in their pursuit of the future of media often targeting multi-screen experiences.

 As the Creative Director of Beyond Z, Don oversaw the entire process of product development.
 Working with the client, design team, and development team in the initial planning stages, he remains hands-on all the way through.
 Clients have included HBO, Cartoon Network, The Weather Channel, HGTV, Food Network, DIY, Ford, Suburu, NASCAR, Redskins, Disney, and many more.
 The bulk of the company’s work focused in the Interactive Television industry.

 In a professional career that has spanned more than 35 years, Arthur Stepanyan (he/him) has been fortunate to meet, work with, and learn from captains of industry and government leaders from all over the world.
 Through these interactions, Arthur became intimately familiar with such diverse industry verticals as aerospace, automotive, metallurgy, oil and gas exploration and production, microelectronics, tele-communications, and nuclear energy — all seen through essential principles of business, finance, and law.